watchernyu/spinningup-drl-prototyping/readme.md

 The Pytorch version used is: 1.2, install pytorch: https://pytorch.org/

-tensorflow might be needed, install version 1.12.0
+tensorflow might be needed, install version 1.12.0.
+If you see a lot of tensorflow dtype warning, downgrade numpy: https://github.com/tensorflow/tensorflow/issues/31249.
+If you installed numpy through conda, use conda to install that version of numpy, `conda install numpy==1.16.4` or if you used pip, `pip install numpy==1.16.4`.
+If you don't know what that means, uninstall numpy then install `conda install numpy==1.16.4`.
+For a better understanding of pip and conda: https://www.anaconda.com/understanding-conda-and-pip/

 If you want to run Mujoco environments, you need to also setup Mujoco.
 For how to install and run Mujoco on NYU's hpc cluster, check out my other tutorial: https://github.com/watchernyu/hpc_setup